 “I was not treated differently by the adults.
 The children made that distance.”

-Anna and Waleria’s sleeping arrangement had been completely logical in their previous accommodation, a Polish boys’ hostel in Isfahan, about 400 kilometres south of Teheran, where after Marian’s death Waleria first served as a so-called “housemistress.”
+Anna and Walerija’s sleeping arrangement had been completely logical in their previous accommodation, a Polish boys’ hostel in Isfahan, about 400 kilometres south of Teheran, where after Marian’s death Walerija first served as a so-called “housemistress.”
 There, from 1942 to 1944—up to 2,590 in 19434—Polish children and their caregivers lived temporarily in mansions, monasteries, convents and other institutions scattered around the city.

 On 1 November 1944, Anna stepped on New Zealand soil with 837 other Poles invited by the New Zealand government to stay until the war ended.
 Unlike in Isfahan, New Zealand authorities decided to initially house all 733 children and their caregivers in one place.